catppuccin/sddm/README.md

 - `ClockEnabled`: Wether the clock is on or off, this should be set to either `true` or `false`
 - `CustomBackground`: When this is `true` it will read from `Background` to render the custom background image, this should be set to either `true` or `false`
 - `Background`: This is the location of the background image, it is recomended to use the provided `backgrounds/` directory to store the images
-- `LoginBackground`: This is a a extra background around the login panel, this should be set to either `true` or `false`
+- `LoginBackground`: This is a extra background around the login panel, this should be set to either `true` or `false`

 ## 💝 Thanks to